jevontrei/JoelvonTreifeldt_T2A2/README.md

 6 to >5 pts HD
 Meets D, applied to ALL of the application’s API endpoints. -->

 All endpoints are outlined below, with routes, verbs, required body/header data, and responses as applicable with screenshots.
+Several endpoints were moved under their parent resources, to align with RESTful design principles.
+E.g. appointments are nested under patients and treatments depending on context, and logs were moved under patients, instead of being represented as entirely standalone resources in the URLs and blueprints.

 #### main.py